Better Pre-Training by Reducing Representation Confusion: Experiments

 \subsubsection{Comparing MTH with MLM}

 As illustrated in Table~\ref{tab:two}, BERT (MTH) outperforms BERT (MLM) by a 0.96 average GLUE score and is consistently better on 7 out of 8 tasks.
 When combining MTH with strong DDRP, it still brings an improvement by 0.59 GLUE average score.
-Besides the final performance, we also examine the efficiency of MTH.
 Notably, BERT (MTH) can achieve better results compared with well-trained BERT (MLM) while only using 50\(\%\) training steps.
 Since MTH utilizes cosine similarity and sampling strategy for the penalty, only a very slight computational cost is introduced.
-We consider MTH to be a more effective and time-efficient approach.
+All the above statistics can fully verify that decreasing the similarity in model representations can effectively alleviate information overlap and increase representation diversity, which in turn leads to consistent and stable improvement across different model structures.